reagent-project/reagent/doc/README.md

 5. [[WIP] Managing State: atoms, cursors, Reactions, and tracking](ManagingState.md)
 6. [Batching and Timing: How Reagent Renders Changes to Application State](BatchingAndTiming.md)
 7. [Interop with React](InteropWithReact.md)
+8. [React Features](ReactFeatures.md) and how to use them in Reagent

 Also:
   * [purelyfunctional.tv ](https://purelyfunctional.tv/guide/reagent/) - an excellent, written tutorial